E3SM-Project/e3sm_diags/docs/html/_sources/dev_guide/adding-new-diags-sets.rst.txt

-2. **Driver:** The main code which takes a set of parameters and does the diagnostics, including reading in data files, manipulating data sets, computing metrics, and getting ready for data being carried over to plotting function.
+2. **Driver:** The main code which takes a set of parameters and does the diagnostics, including reading in data files, manipulating data sets, computing metrics, and getting the data ready to be carried over to the plotting function.

 3. **Adding Default Diagnostics:** Though users can choose what variables they want to run diags on, we need to provide default variables.